krawaller/ria2015/guild.md

 To enter your data into the guild you must go to the [git repo](https://github.com/krawaller/riaguild2015) and **fork** it.
 In your fork you must add a JSON file describing yourself into the `src/data/users` folder.
 Please use your **github** username as ID.
 For example, my github name is `krawaller`, so my file is at `src/data/users/krawaller.json`.

+Your `presentation` can contain markdown formatting for links and the like.

 Here is what my file looks like:

 ```javascript